slatedocs/slate/source/includes/_endpoint-deck.md

 #### DELETE

 Perform a DELETE request on the Slide entity resource to delete the slide and its analyses.

+#### PATCH

+It is possible to edit a slide byt PATCHing a shoji:entity to its url.

+The editable attributes are:

+ * title
+ * subtitle

+The other attributes are considered read-only.

 ### Order